JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/index.rst

 :ref:`ModelLevelIndex <ModelLevelIndex>`
   Given observed and model values of a chosen vertical coordinate, return the index at which each observed value lies in its equivalent model column.

+:ref:`MPIRank <MPIRank>`
+  Returns the MPI rank on which each ObsSpace location is stored (including for overlapping ObsSpace distributions).

 :ref:`NearSSTRetCheckIR <NearSSTRetCheckIR>`
   NCEP-GDAP near-sea-surface temperature IR retrieval